 CA v.
 Jesse Alvarez: Lover Stalker Murder Trial

-SAN DIEGO (Court TV) — A California man has been found guilty of first-degree murder in the killing of a beloved teacher who was engaged to the defendant’s ex-girlfriend.
+SAN DIEGO (Court TV) — A California man convicted of killing a beloved teacher who was engaged to his ex will spend the rest of his life in prison without the possibility of parole.

 Jesse Alvarez is pictured in court.